litehelpers/android-database-sqlcipher-build-fix/README.md

 ### License

-The Android support libraries are licensed under Apache 2.0, in line with the Android OS code on which they are based.
+The Android support ~~libraries~~ _build scripts_ are licensed under Apache 2.0, in line with the Android OS code on which they are based.
 The SQLCipher code itself is licensed under a BSD-style license from Zetetic LLC.
 Finally, the original SQLite code itself is in the public domain.